SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

-As shown in \cref{tab:sparse_summary_human}, the agreement between annotators is moderately low for the set of evaluated NLEs.
+\paragraph{Inter-Annotator Agreement} As shown in \cref{tab:sparse_summary_human}, the agreement between annotators is moderately low for the set of evaluated NLEs.
 More precisely, the annotators gave different scores to 181 out of 600 NLEs.
 The dataset with the most significant difference is ECQA, with 63 differences, while the SBIC dataset is the most uniform, with 17 differences.
 The variation between annotators can result from three potential perceptual reasons ~\cite{bourke2014positionality,nino2009machine}.
-The first reason is the difference in interpretation of scores within the spectrum of possible answers (\ie \emph{No}, \emph{Weak No}, \emph{Weak Yes}, \emph{Yes}).
-This means that annotators could not objectively identify the difference between a \emph{Weak Yes} and a \emph{Weak No} assessment.
-It could also happen that the annotators do not have a clear difference between a \emph{No} and a \emph{Weak No} score or between a \emph{Yes} and a \emph{Weak Yes} score.
-Choosing between these options could be ambiguous for the annotators, given the different perceptions about the completeness or failure of a particular explanation.
-To better understand this phenomenon, we show in \cref{fig:examples_perceptul_disagreement} an example where the annotators assigned the same (or similar) plausibility reason but a different score.

-The second reason is \emph{positionality}~\citep{bourke2014positionality}.
-Positionality disagreement refers to the differences in the positions of the annotators due to their race, gender, and other socioeconomic identity factors that can alter the way they perceive the outcomes of the algorithm.
+The first reason is the \emph{perceptual disagreement}, which states that annotators could not objectively identify the difference between two adjacent answers (\ie \emph{Weak Yes} vs \emph{Weak No}, or \emph{Yes} vs. \emph{Weak Yes}).
+The second reason is \emph{positionality disagreement}~\citep{bourke2014positionality}, which could alter how the annotators perceive the outcomes of the algorithm due to their race, gender, and other socioeconomic identity factors.
 This is particularly crucial for the SBIC dataset, as it contains offensive content.
-The third reason is related to the expectations about the quality of the generated NLEs~\cite{nino2009machine}.
-See \cref{fig:examples_expectation_disagreement} for an example.
-In this regard, an annotator may be more strict on the characteristics that make an explanation complete and accurate.
+The third reason is the \emph{expectation disagreement}, which may cause an annotator to be more strict on the characteristics that make an explanation complete and accurate.
+An extensive collection of examples of perceptual disagreement, positionality disagreement, and expectation disagreement samples are in \cref{ap:examples_inter_agreement}.